If life in danger call Triple Zero 000

 Frequently asked questions

-Yes, all volunteer roles require a National Police Check conducted by Lifeline and relevant state/territory Working with Children Check/Working with Vulnerable People Check.
+Yes, all volunteer roles require a National Police Check conducted by Lifeline and where required, checks for working with children and vulnerable people for your home state/territory (such as the Working With Children Check).
 The associated fees for checks where required is at your own cost.

-We find most people who volunteer with Lifeline as a volunteer crisis supporter find it very rewarding, knowing they are contributing to saving lives.
-Most of our volunteers contribute to the Lifeline community for years after completing training.
-We ask our volunteer crisis supporters to commit to a minimum of 4 hours per fortnight.
+We find most people who volunteer with Lifeline as a crisis supporter find it very rewarding, knowing they are creating a connection with those that need it the most.
+Most of our volunteers contribute to the Lifeline community for many years after completing training.
+We ask our crisis supporters to commit to a minimum of 4 hours per fortnight.

 • Register your interest and/or attend an information session

 • Complete and submit your application.
-You will be asked to provide reference details, a Working with Children/Vulnerable People Check and a Police Check.
+You will be asked to provide reference details, National Police Check, and any relevant background checks for working with children or vulnerable people in your home state/territory.
 For digital support volunteering, Lifeline uses a specific provider and does not accept police checks from other providers - details are supplied during the application process.
 (Note that these checks are at your own cost).

 • Accept our offer to join the Lifeline family.